dkblackley/dkblackley.github.io/_posts/2026-08-24-how-to-write.md

 ---
 layout: post
-title: a post with plotly.js
+title: how to write an understandable paper.
-date: 2025-03-26 14:24:00
+date: 2026-08-24 22:07:00
-description: this is what included plotly.js code could look like
-tags: formatting charts
+description: some lessons i've taken from my advisor on how to write in a way that is easy to understand.
+tags: phd guide papers
-categories: sample-posts
+categories: guides
-chart:
-  plotly: true
 ---

+I cannot write well.
 This is an example post with some [plotly](https://plotly.com/javascript/) code.

 ````markdown